Machine Learning Assisted Characterization of Labyrinthine Pattern Transitions

-Nowadays, we have high-resolution digital cameras and much greater computational power compared to what was used in the pioneering work of decades ago~\cite{Seul92,Seul92b,Seul92c}.
-Modern popular algorithms for object detection, such as Faster R-CNN~\cite{ren2016faster} and YOLO~\cite{redmon2016look}, are based on convolutional neural networks~\cite{Lecun1995}.
+Today, we have high-resolution digital cameras and much greater computational power compared to what was used in the pioneering work of decades ago~\cite{Seul92,Seul92b,Seul92c}.
+In addition, modern popular algorithms for object detection based on convolutional neural networks~\cite{Lecun1995}, such as Faster R-CNN~\cite{ren2016faster} and YOLO~\cite{redmon2016look}, are available.
 However, they are not well-suited for defect detection for two reasons.
-First, they are designed to detect a few large objects, whereas in our context, the goal is to detect thousands of small, closely clustered objects.
-Second, they require a large number of manually annotated training images, which is extremely labor-intensive to produce due to the high quantity of defects in each image.
+First, they are designed to detect a few large objects, while our goal is to identify thousands of small, closely clustered objects.
+Second, they require a large number of manually annotated training images, which is extremely labor-intensive to produce due to the high number of defects in each image.

-We developed a two-step detection algorithm capable of finding thousands of small objects with little manual annotation, which is shown in Fig.~\ref{fig:algorithm}.
+We developed a two-step detection algorithm capable of identifying thousands of small objects with minimal manual annotation, as shown in Fig.~\ref{fig:algorithm}.
 First, we employ rotation-invariant template matching to identify candidate points for junctions and terminals~\cite{Kim2007,Kim2013}.
-This step is executed with a threshold set to avoid any false negatives, even at the cost of generating several false positives.
+This step is executed with a low threshold set to avoid any false negatives, even if it results in several false positives.
 This approach significantly reduces the annotation workload, as we now only need to review the candidate points rather than locating and classifying every defect in the image.
 We selected some images containing candidate points, manually corrected the false positives, and used them to train a convolutional neural network classifier.
 Therefore, in the second step, the candidate points from the first stage are processed through the classifier, which differentiates between terminals, junctions, and false detections.
 Manual verification of numerous images indicates that the algorithm's detection accuracy is nearly 100\%.
-More details about the proposed algorithm will be provided elsewhere.
+More details about the proposed algorithm are provided in Ref.~\cite{okubo2024} and the executable program to demonstrate the automated detection for experimental images is available for download~\footnote{\url{https://github.com/okami361/TM-CNN/releases/tag/Windows_v2.3.7}}.